 Movies about Florence & Tuscany

-Tuscany Movies to watch before your next trip
+Movies about Florence and set in Tuscany to watch before your next trip

 Tuscany Movies will have you booking your ticket to Italy – PRONTO!

 In these movies about Florence & Tuscany, Americans and British ex-pats vacation here, escape broken hearts or the dull-drums of their daily life and then never want to leave the Italian golden light as they bask under the Tuscan Sun.
 The cities of Florence, Siena, and smaller towns provide exquisite backdrops for both modern and historical movies and TV series with cameos by Renaissance pieces of art.

 Grab a cappuccino and escape through the movies to some of the most beautiful landscapes and towns in the world.

 A Room With A View tells the tale of Lucy Honeychurch, a young upper-class woman who travels to Italy under the watchful eye of her cousin Charlotte.
 For Lucy, Florence is a world of possibilities and vitality, far from the restrained culture of Edwardian England, and she explores the city’s key sights from the Church of Santa Croce to the Piazza della Signoria.

 This movie was my first impression of Florence and I can’t visit without finding a Room with a View!

 Tuscany locations: The film in primarily filmed in Florence with scenes of the Piazzas and churches.
 The hotel where Lucy and Charlotte stay in the film, the Pensione Bertolini (Hotel Degli Orafi), can be found on the banks of the Arno.
 There are also scenes in the Tuscany countryside and San Gimignano.